yschoe/yschoe.github.io/_posts/2022-12-27--Olfaction--Hippocampus--Choe--An-intrinsic-association-between-olfactory-identification-and-spatial-memory-in-humans.markdown

-In our over 10 year old paper (below), we discussed this possibility, drawing parallels between the olfactory system (as external memory) and hippocampus (as internal memory), and their shared genetic/evolutionary origin, proximity, and characteristics (such as neurogenesis).
+In our over 10 year old paper (below), we discussed this possibility, drawing parallels between the olfactory system (as external memory) and hippocampus (as internal memory), and their shared genetic/evolutionary origin, anatomical proximity, and characteristics (such as neurogenesis).
 See the introduction and the discussion.